 This scan tool is designed to communicate with the ECU's diagnosis port through the parallel port of an IBM-style computer (most likely a laptop of course).
 Also often called the printer port, it is physically a female DB-25 connector.
 The pins used by this scan tool are:

-1 Strobe
+1 | Strobe | ||

-13 Select
+13 | Select | ||

-25 Ground
+25 | Ground |

-Male DB25 connector Mating connectors of various types are easily found at a good electronic parts store or Radio Shack.
+Mating connectors of various types are easily found at a good electronic parts store or Radio Shack.
 They generally either use crimp-on pins or have solder cups for each pin.
 Usually, if you look closely you can see pin numbers stamped into the plastic, which can help you make sure you're connecting to the correct pin.
 It makes good sense to get a hood (plastic or otherwise) to give you something to grip when you need to unplug the connector.
+It would also be fairly easy to cannibalize a printer cable or something similar.
+Every parallel printer cable will have wires attached to each of these pins.
+Note, however, that a serial (RS-232) or SCSI cable with DB-25 connectors may not. |

 The scan tool simply requires the diagnosis port's "transmit" line to be connected to the parallel port's "select" line, the diagnosis port's "receive" line to be connected to the parallel port's "strobe" line, and for the grounds to be connected: